WiiController/WiiController/README.md

 ## Install

 **Please use appropriate caution:** You are about to install a kernel-level device driver.
-I am not aware of anything wrong with the code, and it has never caused me any noticable problems or kernel panics, but installation is entirely _at your own risk_.
+I am not aware of anything wrong with the code, and it has never caused me any noticable problems or kernel panics, but _this may be different for you_ and installation is entirely _at your own risk_.
 If you encounter problems, I will try to help you to the best of my ability, but this software comes with **absolutely no warranty**.

 The driver and app _should_ work on macOS 10.11 or later.
 As of now, this fork has only been tested on 10.15.5, but I have not touched the driver code at all, so that part should at least be OK.